“Union And Communion” – Dan Hohulin

 Dan and I would reconnect in late 1999 to work on the album, “Not Guilty”.
 This time I would be asked by Dan to write an arrange keyboard and synth parts for the eleven track studio album.
 One of the songs on the album was, “Union and Communion”.

 Gary and I would see Dan again in 2005, at the Broken Records Reunion Concert in Irvine, California.
-This concert featured a number of classic Christian rock bands like: The Choir, Undercover, The Alter Boys, and of course Crumbächer.
+This concert featured a number of classic Christian rock bands from the ’80s like The Choir, Undercover, The Alter Boys, and of course Crumbächer.
 Dan and the rest of Crumbächer put on a great show.

 Below are two of Dan’s classic original songs.
 Hope you enjoy them.